 David Greene’s Buy, Rehab, Rent, Refinance, Repeat: The BRRRR Rental Property Investment Strategy Made Simple is a practical step-by-step that breaks down the five concepts of the BRRRR investment strategy.
 Greene uses personal anecdotes, acronyms, and practical advice on these investment principles Each section of the book dives deep into each acronym.

-In addition, the book illustrates that the BRRRR strategy can increase your ROI, much more than traditional real estate investing.
-Rather, traditional real estate investing is a much longer approach, while, using the BRRRR method speeds up the process of building wealth through portfolio real estate.
+In addition, the book illustrates that the BRRRR strategy can increase your ROI much more than traditional real estate investing.
+Rather, traditional real estate investing is a much longer approach, while using the BRRRR method speeds up the process of building wealth through portfolio real estate.

 6 – Financial Freedom with Real Estate Investing | By Michael Blank

-Michael Blank’s Financial Freedom with Real Estate Investing: The Blueprint to Quitting your Job with Real Estate – Even without Experience or Cash is a book of just that, how to make that dream.
+Michael Blank’s Financial Freedom with Real Estate Investing: The Blueprint to Quitting your Job with Real Estate – Even without Experience or Cash is a book on how to make that dream.
 Blank has an outstanding podcast show that focuses on apartment buildings but discusses other related topics with his interviewees.
 Michael Blank writes with sound credibility and authority on the subject matter, successfully building his own investment company in multi-family apartment buildings.
 He further demonstrates his loyalty to passion by seeking and helping those who need it.

 Syndicating real estate sounds like a scary, deep, and complex subject.
-However, with all learning, it starts with a book.
+However, all learning, it starts with a book.
 This book is recommended to anyone who wants to learn how to develop a blueprint and syndicate larger real estate deals.